How Fortune 500 Companies Engage Talent on Twitter

-For example, companies looking to fill an engineer position can track all tweets with the words “engineering job” to find any users who tweeted about looking for such a job and respond with a link to their careers page.
+For example, companies eager to fill an engineer position can track all tweets with the words “engineering job” to find any users who tweeted about looking for such a job and respond with a link to their careers page.

 Individual recruiters can also use Twitter to build a personal following, market themselves as a trusted resource and gain legitimacy for the clients and companies they work for.
 Both Milton and Heagy advocate this strategy.

-In fact, Heagy says he has amassed 1,100 followers on his individual account, @ircstaff, through a blended approach of tweeting about job listings and local technology conferences, as well as general posts to “share and educate anyone [who] chooses to follow me on the job and technology marketplace,” he explains.
+In fact, Heagy says he has amassed over 1,300 followers on his individual account, @ircstaff, through a blended approach of tweeting about job listings and local technology conferences, as well as general posts to “share and educate anyone [who] chooses to follow me on the job and technology marketplace,” he explains.

-Most Common Subjects of Fortune 500 Tweets
+Most Common Subjects of Fortune 500 Recruiting Tweets

 Highlighting individual employees is a great way to personalize a business on Twitter.
 For example, using the #LifeAtATT hashtag, AT&T employees describe their job responsibilities, recommend qualities that candidates should have to succeed and explain some of the reasons they like working there.